Crime novelist Denise Mina is the author of a trilogy of

 play is Ida Tamson.
 Her lastest novel is Still Midnight

-We met recently in Ottawa where Mina was the international guest
+We met in Ottawa where Denise was the international guest of

 accurate depiction of mental illness, the courage of the mentally